ainulsfwn/bakery-management-system-main/README.md

 * **Time & Project Management :** Skilled in planning the system development phases in stages to ensure that all major bakery functions can be completed before deadline.
 * **Documentation Skills:** Learn the importance of organizing technical documentation such as README file clearly, so that code is easy for others understand.

+## References

+1. W3Schools. (n.d.).
+W3Schools online web tutorials.
+Retrieved from https://www.w3schools.com/
+2. Laravel Documentation.
+(2024).
+Laravel 10.x Documentation.
+Retrieved from https://laravel.com/docs/10.x
+3. Bootstrap Documentation.
+(2024).
+Bootstrap 5.3 Documentation.
+Retrieved from https://getbootstrap.com/docs/5.3/getting-started/introduction/
+4. Code With Dary.
+(2023, November 23).
+Laravel 10 tutorial for beginners - Full course [Video].
+YouTube.
+Retrieved from https://youtu.be/nnD-D1MZC7Q?si=6A9IXA7t6eKYtRSK
+5. phpMyAdmin. (n.d.). phpMyAdmin: Bring MySQL to the web.
+Retrieved from https://www.phpmyadmin.net/

+## Conclusion

+* The Bakery Management System successfully demonstrates the implementation of a comprehensive online bakery platform using the Laravel framework.
+The project showcase proficiency in web application fundamentals including MVC architecture, database design, user authentication and responsive web design.

+## Key Achivements

+* Successfully developed a functional Bakery Management System with dynamic features like menus, order product and a table booking.
+* Successfully separated the website into two layouts such as customer interface and a private management dashboard for the admin interface.
+* Implemented full CRUD operations, allowing the admin to add, view, update and delete the products easily.
+* Designed a clean and user-friendly interface using Bootstrap that looks good on laptop screens.
+* Combined everyone's code smoothly using GitHub without losing files, allowing us to complete the project on time.

+## Project Impact

+* This project gave us great hands-on experience in full-stack web application.
+We did not just improve our coding skills, but we also learned how to work together as a team, solve coding errors and manage our time well.
+Professional web development scenarios can immediately benefit from the abilities acquired through this project.

+* Project Completion Date:11/6/2026
+* Course:BIIT 2305 Web Application Development